 The rare “can’t intubate-can’t ventilate” scenario is frightening.
 It’s important to master as many techniques as possible to prepare for this possibility.
 Video laryngoscopes have helped a lot with unexpected difficult intubations, but you can’t ventilate a patient with a Glidescope.
 One intubation device exists that is designed specifically designed to ventilate a patient intermittently during a prolonged intubation attempt: the LMA Fastrach.

 Knowing how to use this tool could potentially save a patient’s life.
-Using the Fastrach is not difficult.
-However, there are enough steps during intubation, as well as during safe removal of the device without accidental extubation, that can make it seem intimidating.
-In addition to some tips and tricks that make it work, you’ll find a link below to a video clip of intubating a patient with the Fastrach.
+Using the Fastrach is not difficult.Intubation and safe device removal involve several steps that can appear daunting.
+Below, you’ll find tips, tricks, and a video clip of intubating a patient using the Fastrach.

 What is the Fastrach?

-The Fastrach is a rigid, anatomically curved, latex free, airway tube wide enough to accept an 8.0 mm cuffed ETT and short enough to ensure passage of the ETT cuff beyond the vocal cords.
+The Fastrach is a rigid, anatomically curved, latex free, airway tube.
+It’s wide enough to accept an 8.0 mm cuffed ETT and short enough to ensure passage of the ETT cuff beyond the vocal cords.
 This tube has a 15 mm standard connector that allows attachment to a breathing apparatus for ventilation.
 It has a rigid handle to facilitate one-handed insertion, removal, and adjustment of the device’s position to enhance oxygenation and alignment with the glottis.
 Like the LMA, the Fastrach has an inflatable cuff that fits over the glottis and seals the supraglottic space allowing ventilation.

 Preparing the Fastrach